4Chan Trolls Replace Shia LaBeouf’s “He Will Not Divide Us” Flag With Trump Hat

 — randy pella (@PellaRandy) March 10, 2017

 Unlike social media sites, the image board is completely anonymous, so there is almost no way of knowing who participated in the heist.
+4chan users expressed satisfaction at participating in the successful “capture the flag” battle that took less than 24 hours to win.
 The original threads have since been deleted, but the incident has been covered by a few media outlets, including TMZ and HeatStreet.

 [Featured Image by Rob Kim/Getty Images]